 Education, Health and Care (EHC) plans or statements of special educational needs

 Last year, local authorities in England and Northern Ireland were able to ‘suspend’ a child’s statement or EHC plan for a short time.
 These powers are not currently in force, and statements and plans have the same legal force as they did before the coronavirus pandemic.
-We recognise that, with schools and colleges closed, there may be some practical difficulties around how support is provided.
+We recognise that continuing coronavirus restrictions may mean there may be some practical difficulties around how support is provided.
 However, we encourage professionals to continue to be as flexible and pragmatic as possible in ensuring that the necessary specialist support is provided, as much as possible.

 More information from each of the UK Governments